-Now, many physicians will ask, okay, I have signed the offer letter.
-I now have the employment agreement and after reviewing it, I don’t like what’s in there, or maybe it’s substantially different than what was in the offer letter.
+Many physicians will ask, okay, I have signed the offer letter.
+I now have the employment agreement.
+After reviewing it, I don’t like what’s in there.
+Maybe it’s substantially different than what was in the offer letter.
 Am I bound to the offer letter?
-And the answer to that is no. Although the basic terms have been agreed to and will then be incorporated into an employment agreement, there are simply so many complicated and nuanced things that could be in an employment agreement that after reviewing the basic terms, the job looks great, but then getting into the actual details of the employment agreement, the job doesn’t look so great anymore.
-Usually, the areas that might not be in the offer letter, but might make an employment agreement terrible would be the kind of nuts and bolts of the non-compete and non-solicit
+And the answer to that is no. However, the basic terms have been agreed to and incorporated into an employment agreement.
+Many complicated and nuanced things could be in an employment agreement.
+After reviewing the basic terms, the job looks great.
+But I was then getting into the exact details of the employment agreement.
+The job doesn’t look so great anymore.
+Usually, the areas that might not be in the offer letter but might make an employment agreement terrible.
+That would be the nuts and bolts of the non-compete and non-solicit.

-If the offer letter says it’s one year and five miles, then when you get into the agreement, when you get into the details, it’s one year, but then it’s five miles from every single facility that a healthcare network owns.
+Suppose the offer letter says it’s one year and five miles when you get into the agreement and get into the details.
+In that case, it’s one year, but then it’s five miles from every facility a healthcare network owns.
 One location for five miles is usually reasonable.
-100 locations for five miles obviously is not.
-And that itself could be, for a physician, an absolute no, I’m not signing this agreement.
-It has this.
-Or maybe if someone’s on a net collection based compensation structure for a contract and in the offer letter it says, you’ll get 40% of all net collections, but then in the actual agreement, it’ll say, when the contract terminates, you won’t get any collections after that.
-The physician in that scenario would be essentially working for free for the last three months because they wouldn’t get anything that they produced and collected after the contract ends.
-Other blogs of interest include:
+100 locations for five miles is not.
+And that could be, for a physician, an absolute no. I’m not signing this agreement because it has this.
+Or maybe if someone’s on a net collection-based compensation structure for a contract and the offer letter says you’ll get 40% of all net-collections.
+Still, in the actual agreement, it’ll say that when the contract terminates, you won’t get any collections.
+The physician in that scenario would be working for free for the last three months.
+That is because they wouldn’t get anything they produced and collected after the contract ends.

 Offer Letter vs. a Contract

-And that can be an absolute no, I’m not signing this.
+And that can be an absolute no. I’m not signing this.
 So, in short, no, the offer letter is not binding.
-Things can absolutely change from the offer letter into the details of the actual employment agreement.
-And it is well within the rights of the physician, after reviewing the details of the employment agreement to tell the employer, I’m not going through or at least negotiating some changes to make it palatable to them and saying, although I signed the offer letter, I understand that, but I’m not signing this agreement.
+Things can change from the offer letter to the details of the actual employment agreement.
+And it is well within the physician’s rights to tell the employer after reviewing the agreement details.
+I’m not going through or negotiating some changes to make it palatable to them and saying.
+However, I signed the offer letter, but I’m not signing this agreement.
 And there’s not much the employer can do about that.

 Can a Physician Back Out After Signing an Offer Letter?